a-luna/vigorish/README.md

 $ curl -sL https://deb.nodesource.com/setup_12.x | sudo -E bash -
 ```

-The script will add the signing key for the PPA and update your local package cache.
-After the NodeSource PPA has been updated, you can install both Node.js and npm with the `nodejs` package:
+The script will add the NodesSource PPA and update your local package cache.
+After the package listing is refreshed, install the `nodejs` package using the command below:

 ```console
 $ sudo apt install nodejs
 ```

-Verify that the versions of Node.js and npm that were installed are correct:
+The version of node you specified and npm should both be installed.
+Verify that the versions installed are correct:

 ```console
 $ node --version